GoldenGnu/jeveassets/readme.txt

 Q: jEveAssets crashed/does not work as intended

 A: Please send an email to niklaskr@gmail.com and include the following:
    1.)
-The latest error.txt in the logs directory
+The jeveassets.log in the user directory (see below) 2.)
-   2.)
 Instructions on how to reproduce the bug

 ________________________________________________________________________________